 Generally, CSRBA water rights holders within the St. Joe, St. Maries, and Coeur d’Alene River basins, including the Rathdrum Aquifer area, will be requested to submit claims to the CSRBA Court in Twin Falls, which has been chosen by the Idaho State Supreme Court as the court location for the legal action.
 Claims can be submitted over the internet or by mail, and videoconferencing is available for court hearings.

-Macomber Law, PLLC provides legal services to water rights holders submitting claims to the CSRBA Court, including the submission of domestic well and surface water claims, commercial or manufacturing claims, and municipal and water district or association claims.
-If any claim is objected to by the State or other party, Macomber Law, PLLC is able to assist the water right holder in addressing those objections.
+Bristol George, PLLC provides legal services to water rights holders submitting claims to the CSRBA Court, including the submission of domestic well and surface water claims, commercial or manufacturing claims, and municipal and water district or association claims.
+If any claim is objected to by the State or other party, Bristol George, PLLC is able to assist the water right holder in addressing those objections.

 The seminar goals are:

 - A brief review of Idaho water rights

 - Review types of supporting documentation

 - To know how to handle claims objections